AdobeDocs/journeys.en/help/using/building-journeys/wait-activity.md

 ## About the Wait activity{#about_wait}

 Here is how waits are prioritized when you use several waits in parallel.
 If they have the same time configuration and a different but overlapping condition, the wait positioned above will be the one prioritized.
-For example, the condition of the first wait is “being a woman” and the condition of the second wait in parallel is “being a VIP”.
+For example, the condition of the first wait is "being a woman" and the condition of the second wait in parallel is "being a VIP".
 The first wait activity will be prioritized.

 Also note that if two different waits are in parallel, the one occurring first will be prioritized, regardless of its vertical position.
 For example, if a 1-hour wait is above and a 30-minute wait is below, after 30 minutes, the 30-minute wait will be processed.